Deepak020202/90DaysOfDevOps/README.md

     }
 }
 ```

+3. **Document in `solution.md`:**
-## 3. Summarize the scan output, note the vulnerabilities and severity, and describe any remediation steps.
+   - Summarize the scan output, note the vulnerabilities and severity, and describe any remediation steps.
+   - Reflect on the importance of automated security scanning in CI/CD pipelines.

-### Answer:- after finding vulnerablities in code security steps are taken to avoid this
+after finding vulnerablities in code security steps are taken to avoid this

 ![image](https://github.com/user-attachments/assets/b616be70-b28f-4827-b821-e4f74b914482)

-## **Questions:**
+** Questions:**
-## 1.Why is integrating vulnerability scanning into a CI/CD pipeline important?
+## Why is integrating vulnerability scanning into a CI/CD pipeline important?
 ### Answer :-
 1. **Shift Left Security**
    Detects vulnerabilities early in development, making them cheaper and easier to fix.